Skip to main content

 A practical plan for reclaiming desire.

 2. Audit your medications.
-SSRIs, finasteride, certain blood pressure pills, and opioids are the usual suspects.
+SSRIs, finasteride, antihistamines, certain blood pressure pills, and opioids are the usual suspects.
 Bring the full list.

 3. Protect deep sleep.
 Most testosterone is made in the first half of the night.
 Lights out by 10:30 to 11 PM, dark room, no screens.